 The Grand Design Compass Connect[®] Application is based on LCI OneControl[®] application architecture, which provides system controls and monitoring software for your RV.
+Also see page 82, Grand Design Compass Connect[®] App.

 Monitor Panel

 The monitor panel is found on the interior Command Center.
 It displays the fill levels of your fresh water, grey water, and black water holding tanks.
 It also shows the voltage of your auxiliary battery.
 Each holding tank is equipped with a sensor to instantly relay the fill level to the LED display.
 See photo (left).